 Reimbursement for travel expenses must be submitted with a completed and signed Travel Expense Report and will be processed and forwarded to the Accounts Payable Office.
 Allow two to three weeks for the reimbursement to be processed.
-Travel Expense Report forms can be obtained from the staff in the office.
+Travel Expense Report forms can be obtained from the staff in the Mechanical Engineering administrative office.
 It is the student's responsibility to complete the form and attach the necessary original receipts, obtain a signature approval, and account number from the Principal Investigator.
-In 2014, business mileage is reimbursed at 56 cents per mile.
+In 2017, business mileage is reimbursed at 54 cents per mile.